CLICK HERE to view my ENGLISH GARDEN & other Photo Albums

 And there wasn't much more I could ask for.

-And it did me much good, I felt sure.
+And it did me much good, I am sure.

 She lived in the forest, surrounded by trees